 Advancing Intellectual and Developmental Disabilities Research at KU

-This project will help KU address the complex genetic, biological, and environmental factors that cause intellectual and developmental disabilities, and how best to develop interventions to support individuals with intellectual and developmental disability so that they can live their best lives.
+Our Research Rising project is helping KU address the complex genetic, biological, and environmental factors that cause intellectual and developmental disabilities, and how best to develop interventions to support individuals with intellectual and developmental disability so that they can live their best lives.

 Improving and enriching lives through research